1000buffalogenomes/1000buffalogenomes.github.io/aboutme.md

 ### Our vision
 <div style="text-align: justify">
-Continued collaborations of the International Water Buffalo consortium and availability of SNP data for improved genetics of water buffaloes and conservation of its different populations.
+Continued collaborations with the International Water Buffalo consortium and availability of SNP data for genetic improvement and conservation of the water buffaloes.
 </div>

-### How to Join
+### How to join
 <p> <div style="text-align: justify">
 We are actively looking for collaborators to expand the samples population.
 Please contact <span style="color:red">wai.low@adelaide.edu.au</span> or 1000buffalogenomes@gmail.com for more information.
 You can also go to our <a href="https://1000buffalogenomes.github.io/join/">Join</a> navigation page.
 </div> </p>